sval-rs/sval/README.md

 - `std`: assume `std` is available and add support for `std` types.
 Implies `alloc`.
 - `alloc`: assume a global allocator is available.
 - `derive`: add support for `#[derive(Value)]`.
-- `serde`: enable integration with `serde`.
+- `serde`: enable integration with major versions of `serde`.
 Some implementations of `sval::Value` may not be representable without the `alloc` feature.
+    - `serde1`: enable integration with just the `1.x` version of `serde`.
+Any future versions of `serde` will also receive their own feature.
 - `fmt`: support converting any `Value` into a `Debug`.
 - `arbitrary-depth`: support stateful values with any depth.
 Implies `alloc`.
 - `test`: add helpers for testing implementations of `Value`.
 Implies `std`.
 You should avoid using this feature outside of `dev-dependencies`.